USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 ## Snakemake logic

-The instructions to Snakemake for running the pipeline are typically found in /workflow/Snakemake.
+The instructions to Snakemake for running the pipeline are typically found in `/workflow/Snakemake`.
 This file contains the rules that Snakemake is meant to follow as well as links to config files.

 {:.copy-code}
 ```bash
 cat workflow/Snakefile
 ```

-The rules in the file are prepened by the keyword "rule" and given a unique and descriptive name.
+The rules in the file are prepended by the keyword "rule" and given a unique and descriptive name.
 Most of them have input and output designations.
-The inputs and outputs help Snakemake build a Directed Acyclic Graph of the rules in the graph (DAG) to create the workflow.
+The inputs and outputs help Snakemake build a Directed Acyclic Graph (DAG) of the rules in the graph to create the workflow.

 Wildcards are designated by curly brackets "{}" and the name of the wildcard in the input and output sections of the word.
 In the shell command section of the rule, the name of the wildcard must be prefixed with "wildcard.".